Priyanshi800/Staybnb/README.md

 Staybnb is a full-stack web application inspired by Airbnb that enables users to browse, list, and book short-term rental properties.
 It features user authentication, property management, and booking functionality.

+## 🖱️Live Demo

+Here is the live view of this website.
+It is hosted on Render https://staybnb-81j9.onrender.com/listings

 ## ✨ Features

 - 🔐 User authentication (register/login/logout)